Margate: Sport

-Malle Mile Beach Race is an Organised motorcycle racing on the beach festival.
+Malle Mile Beach Race is an organised motorcycle racing on the beach festival.
+In recent years, a popular beach race has been held at Barmouth, Wales; however, this event differs as it is run along the lines of a motocross event on a shorter motocross-style circuit.

-In recent years, a popular beach race has been held at Barmouth, Wales, however this event differs as it is run along the lines of a motocross event, on a shorter, motocross style circuit.
-Beach Cross Racing is also taking place twice a year, usually in March and October, at Margate in Kent, and known as Margate Beach Cross.
-The event which is organized by QRAUK, in conjunction with Island Events and Thanet District Council has proven to be popular with not only British riders but with a huge number of riders from the Continent.
-The event has both Quads and Solos racing around a specially prepared course on Margate's main sands and it attracts many thousands of visitors.
+Beach Cross Racing takes place twice a year, usually in March and October, and is known as Margate Beach Cross.
+The event, which is organised by QRAUK in conjunction with Island Events and Thanet District Council, has proven to be popular with not only British riders but with a huge number of riders from the Continent.
+The event has both quads and solos racing around a specially prepared course on Margate's main sands and it attracts many thousands of visitors.

 Local media

 Margate had two paid-for newspapers, the Isle of Thanet Gazette and Thanet Times (which ceased publication in 2012), which are owned by Northcliffe Media.
 Free newspapers for the town include online-only Isle of Thanet News; the Thanet Extra, part of the KM Group; and yourthanet, part of KOS Media.

-Local radio stations are KMFM Thanet, owned by the KM Group, community radio station Academy FM (Thanet); and the county-wide stations Heart Kent, Gold and BBC Radio Kent.
+Local radio stations are KMFM Thanet, owned by the KM Group, community radio station Academy FM (Thanet); and the county-wide stations Heart South, Gold and BBC Radio Kent.
 Thanet Community Radio also offers an online community podcasting service for Ramsgate, Broadstairs, Margate and the wider areas of Thanet.